-If a DUI second case goes to trial, the prosecutor has to prove beyond a reasonable doubt that:
+If a second drunk driving case goes to trial, the prosecutor has to prove beyond a reasonable doubt that:

-- the defendant had a prior DUI arrest within the last seven (7) years, and
+- the defendant had a prior drunk driving arrest within the last seven (7) years, and

-- that DUI arrest resulted in a DUI conviction
+- that arrest resulted in a conviction for driving under the influence

 In Nevada, a prosecutor can meet this requirement by presenting a certified docket showing the prior judgment of conviction.
 If the D.A. cannot produce this document, the defendant should not be convicted of DUI 2nd.8